 Research into neurotechnology has made rapid progress in recent years.
 Neurotechnologies comprise systems that act as a direct interface between the brain and computers.
-Examples include cochlear implants, which help the hearing-impaired and deaf to hear again or more clearly, and brain scanners that enable paralysed people to communicate with their environment again by transmitting their thoughts to computers or robots.
+Examples include cochlear implants, which help the hearing-impaired and deaf to hear again or more clearly, and brain scanners that allow paralysed people to communicate by transmitting their thoughts to computers or robots.

 Many neurotechnological applications could soon become part of our everyday lives.
-While they have enormous potential benefits for diagnostic, therapeutic, rehabilitative and assistive purposes — for example, for people with disabilities — they also raise significant ethical questions.
-Who owns the data produced by our brains, and how can our privacy be protected if our thoughts are read?
-In what circumstances should neurotechnology be permitted to alter our memories, and what would that mean for our identity?
-How can we safeguard our free will when companies use neuromarketing techniques — marketing products based on neurotechnology — to influence us?
+While they offer enormous potential benefits for diagnosis, therapy, rehabilitation and assistance, they also raise significant ethical questions.
+For example, who owns the data produced by our brains, and how can our privacy be protected if our thoughts are read?
+In what circumstances should neurotechnology be permitted to alter our memories, and what would that mean for our sense of identity?
+How can we protect our free will when companies use neuromarketing techniques to influence us?

-As more and more applications aimed at healthy people are being developed, the overarching question of how we, as a society, deal with technology that can measure and influence the brain is becoming increasingly important.
-Many of these neurotechnological applications focus on self-optimisation, such as enhancing concentration and memory.
+With an increasing number of applications being developed for healthy people, the question of how we, as a society, should deal with technology that can measure and influence the brain is becoming ever more important.
+Many of these neurotechnological applications focus on self-optimisation, such as improving concentration and memory.

 UNESCO Recommendation on the Ethics of Neurotechnology adopted